PreciousIfeaka/java_fundamental/README.md

 ### The folders with chapter names contain solutions to exercises from `Java How to Program, Early Objects by Paul Deitel Harvey Deitel`
+### While the other directories are solutions to random exercises